 - 1. A modular home is a prefabricated home that is made of multiple modules or sections that are manufactured and substantially assembled in a manufacturing plant.
 These pre-built sections are transported to the building site and constructed by a builder to meet all applicable building codes for site-built homes. - 2.
 A Dwelling, as defined by ANSI / RESNET / ICC 301, is any building that contains one or two Dwelling Units used, intended, or designed to be built, used, rented, leased, let or hired out to be occupied, or that are occupied for living purposes.
 ANSI / RESNET / ICC 301 defines a Dwelling Unit as a single unit providing complete independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation. - 3.
-A Townhouse, as defined by ANSI / RESNET / ICC 301, is a single-family Dwelling Unit constructed in a group of three or more attached units in which each unit extends from the foundation to roof and with open space on at least two sides.
-Townhouses are also eligible to participate in the ENERGY STAR Multifamily New Construction Program. - 4.
-If permitted prior to July 1, 2021, the following are also eligible to participate in the ENERGY STAR SFNH program: - Dwelling units 2 in any multifamily building with 4 units or fewer; OR - Dwelling units in multifamily buildings with 3 stories or fewer above-grade; OR
+A Townhouse, as defined by ANSI / RESNET / ICC 301, is a single-family Dwelling Unit constructed in a group of three or more attached units in which each unit extends from the foundation to roof and with open space on at least two sides. - 4.
+While certification will result in compliance with many code requirements, a Rater is not responsible for ensuring that all code requirements have been met prior to certification.
+In the event that a code requirement, a manufacturer's installation instructions, or an engineering document conflict with a requirement of the ENERGY STAR program (e.g., slab insulation is prohibited to allow visual access for termite inspections), then the conflicting requirement within these program requirements shall not be met.
+Certification shall only be allowed if the Rater has determined that no equivalent option is available that could meet the intent of the conflicting requirement (e.g., switching from exterior to interior slab edge insulation).
+Note that a home must still meet its performance target.
+Therefore, other efficiency measures may be needed to compensate for the omission of the conflicting requirement.

-ENERGY STAR Single-Family New Homes California Program Requirements, Version 3.2 (Rev. 12)
+ENERGY STAR Single-Family New Homes California Program Requirements, Version 3.4 (Rev. 12)